180101 Cholsey 12 November 2007

 With Wressle station visible in the background, 180113 approaches Cross Common Level Crossing with the 11:48 Kings Cross to Hull First Hull Trains service on 1 October 2009.
 This is the livery that presumably these units would have ended up in if they had stayed with First Great Western, albeit with different branding.
 The original Hull Trains livery as used on the Class 222s has not been applied now that the company is trading as part of the First Group.

-180113 passes Noblethorpe on 17 June 2010 with the 1H02 09:48 Kings Cross to Hull First Hull Trains service.
-Unlike Noblethorpe level crossing, which because it only connects a farm with adjacent fields sees virtually no traffic, the level crossing that can just glimpsed through the heat haze by the signal in the background (Joan Croft) sees constant use.
-Both these crossings still retain manually operated gates.
+180113 passes Thorpe Grange on 17 June 2010 with the 1H02 09:48 Kings Cross to Hull First Hull Trains service.
+Unlike Noblethorpe level crossing, which because it only connects a farm with adjacent fields sees virtually no traffic, the level crossing that can just glimpsed through the heat haze by the signal in the far distance (Joan Croft) saw constant use when this picture was taken.
+It has since been replaced by a bridge.

 180114 South Marston 12 June 2003